coders-school/stl/module3/01_computational_complexity.en.md

 ___

-## Complexity `O(nlog(n))`
+## `O(nlog(n))` Complexity

 This is called log-linear complexity, the execution time of which is directly proportional to the product of the input data and their logarithm.
-Now imagine the situation: we are trying to find Andrzej's number in the phone book, but our colleague played a trick on us and swapped the pages.
+Now imagine this: we are trying to find Albert's number in the phone book, but our colleague played a trick on us and swapped the pages.
 Now we have to sort it, we are concerned about time, so we want to do it efficiently.
-Therefore, we tear pages from the phone book one by one and insert them into the new one in the same order.
+Therefore, we tear pages from the phone book one by one and insert them into the new one in correct order.
 Not only do we have to do such an operation for `n` pages, we still have to put them alphabetically, which will take us `logn` time.
 Therefore, the whole process is `nlogn`.

 ___

-## Complexity `O(nlog(n))` - example
+## `O(nlog(n))` complexity  - example

 ```C++
 constexpr size_t samples = 1'000'000'000;